 Going out of the way to be helpful rather than pushy is extremely important when it comes to relationship-building via SMS marketing.
 You only have one opportunity to impress a customer before they’re given the chance to unsubscribe — may as well make it useful!

 Pro tip: It requires more than one technology to make SMS re-order fulfillment work.
-Hydrant’s SMS program is powered by the Postscript and ReCharge payments integration.
+Hydrant’s SMS program is powered by the Repeat's Smart Replenishment Program.

 3. To send personalized product recommendations.

 Even the savviest of customers need help determining what products are best for them.

 One of the pitfalls of online retail is the lack of a retail assistant to help steer you towards the products you need.
 That’s where a lot of innovation comes in — through the process of content, video, product descriptions, and more.